hyperledger-archives/grid-docs/docs/0.3/using_purchase_order.md

 public key file in the next command.

 1. Create a role that has the appropriate permissions.
-The following command shows how to create a role called `product-admin` with permissions to create, update, and delete schemas and products.
+The following command shows how to create a role called `po-admin` with permissions to create and update orders and versions.
+These permissions are included in the workflow alias `po::partner`.

     ```
     root@gridd-alpha:/# grid role create \
-    farm po-admin \
+    myorg po-admin \
     --description "purchase order admin permissions" \
     --active \
     --allowed-orgs gnrl \
-    --permissions "po::can-create-order,po::can-create-version,po::can-update-order,po::can-update-version"
+    --permissions "po::partner"
     ```

 1. Assign this role to the admin agent for this organization

     ```
     root@gridd-alpha:/# grid agent update \
-    farm $(cat ~/.grid/keys/alpha-agent.pub) \
+    myorg $(cat ~/.grid/keys/alpha-agent.pub) \
     --active \
     --role admin \
     --role po-admin